antkudruk/uniformfactory/README.md

 This way, if you implement `getWrapper()` method explicitly, your implementation it's not going to be overridden by the plugin.

-#### Select type criteria
+### Select Type Criteria

-You may want to add wrappers to classes satisfying a custom criteria, for example, matching class names to a special regular expression.
+You may specify custom criteria to choose classes to add adapters to.
+For example, matching class names to a special regular expression.
 **UniformFactory** provides a flexible way to select particular classes for that.